oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_dns_steering_policy_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The canonical name for the record&#x27;s type.
+                                            <div>The type of DNS record, such as A or CNAME.
 Only A, AAAA, and CNAME are supported.
 For more information, see <a href='https://docs.cloud.oracle.com/iaas/Content/DNS/Reference/supporteddnsresource.htm'>Supported DNS Resource Record Types</a>.</div>
                                                         </td>
             </tr>